Why even climate change needs a good narrative | DW | 29.10.2021

 But there's still very little action, no matter how popular science fiction has become.

-Yes, said Robinson, "I am frustrated by the lack of action," but there has been change.
+"I am frustrated by the lack of action," said Robinson — but, he added, there has been change.

 "There's been an immense amount of progress since I began writing about climate change around 2002, so it's never good to tell the narrative as if things aren't changing because they are changing quite quickly, especially given the trajectory and the inertia of civilization at large.
 Climate change is now the overriding story of the 21st century, and that wasn't true 20 years ago," Robinson said.